In a Nutshell

 Will applying for a personal loan affect my credit score?
 Like all lenders, First Midwest runs a hard credit query before approving borrowers for personal loans and other credit products.
 This process can temporarily lower your credit score.

 First Midwest Bank straddles 2 worlds: it is a locally owned community bank that offers borrowers the chance to apply online.
-Its service is tailored to borrowers with good to very good credit, with competitive maximum APRs of less than 13%.
+Its service is tailored to borrowers with good to very good credit, with competitive maximum APRs.
 Being a community bank has its advantages, including a commitment to customer service and complete transparency on rates and fees.

 First Midwest Bank